pavitranew/session-7-rest-ang/README.md

 };
 ```

-This import method adds four documents from the JSON to a pirates collection.
+This import method adds four items from the JSON to a pirates collection.
 The Pirate model is referenced here to call its create method. create() takes one or more documents in JSON form, and a callback to run on completion.
 If an error occurs, Terminal will return the error and the request will timeout in the browser.
 On success, the 202 "Accepted" HTTP status code is returned to the browser.
 Restart your node server and visit this new endpoint to import data.

 `localhost:3001/api/import/`